 There are many mood charts and journals available online, here are two to get you started:

 From Black Dog Institute, this free Daily Mood Chart is a simple and effective way to track your mood on a scale of 1-10.
-Adding your comments about medications, activities, exercise, food and alcohol intake, and social media usage can help you track your progress.
+Adding your comments about medications, activities, exercise, food intake, and social media usage can help you track your progress.